Sudha247/tutorial-icfp25/slides/index.md

 Every mode axis has a default value for backwards compatibility with OCaml

-The default for locality is the `global` mode
+The default for locality is the `global` mode.
+Default modes are bolded in the provided tables

 {pause up}